apollographql/rover/ARCHITECTURE.md

 }
 ```

 This should get you to the point where you can run `rover graph hello <GRAPH_REF>` and see if and when the last graph was deleted.
 From here, you should be able to follow the examples of other commands to write out tests for the `build_response` function.

-This is left as an exercise for the reader.
+##### Clean up the API

+Unfortunately this is not the cleanest API and doesn't match the pattern set by the rest of the commands.
+Each `rover-client` operation has an input type and an output type, along with a `run` function that takes in a `reqwest::blocking::Client`.

+You'll want to define all of the types scoped to this command in `types.rs`, and re-export them from the top level `hello` module, and nothing else.

 ##### `RoverStdout`